MPEGGroup/mpeg-pcc-tmc2/doc/README.usage.md

 integer positions and, optionally, per-point integer colour attributes.

-The output of the encoder is a binary bitstream encapsulated using the V-PCC annex-B format.
+The output of the encoder is a binary bitstream encapsulated using the V3C annex-B format.

-Conversely, the decoder takes as input a compressed bitstream file in V-PCC annex-B format and produces a reconstructed PLY file with position and any present attribute values.
+Conversely, the decoder takes as input a compressed bitstream file in V3C annex-B format and produces a reconstructed PLY file with position and any present attribute values.

 The software may be configured using either command line arguments or from